arogozhnikov/python3_with_pleasure/README.md

 velocity = data['distance'] / data['time']
 ```

-Result in python2 depends on whether 'time' and 'distance' (e.g. measured in meters and seconds) are stored as integers.
+Result in Python 2 depends on whether 'time' and 'distance' (e.g. measured in meters and seconds) are stored as integers.
-In python3, result is correct in both cases, promotion to float happens automatically when needed.
+In Python 3, result is correct in both cases, promotion to float happens automatically when needed.

 Another case is integer division, which is now an explicit operation: